conorbmurphy/galvanizereference/README.md

 3. Reduce weighted std after the split

 Decision trees are high variance since they are highly dependent on the training data.
 We can ease up on the variance by **pruning**, which is necessary whenever you make trees. **Prepruning** is when you prune as you build the tree.
-You can do this with leaf size (stopping when there's few data points at a none), depth (stip when a tree gets too deep), class mix (stop when some percent of data points are the same class), and error reduction (stop when the information gains are small).
+You can do this with leaf size (stopping when there's few data points at a node), depth (stop when a tree gets too deep), class mix (stop when some percent of data points are the same class), and error reduction (stop when the information gains are small).
 For **postpruning**, you can build a full tree, then cut off some leaves (meaning merge them) using a formula similar to ridge regression.
 You will likely extend your trees with bagging, random forests, or boosting.

 Algorithms for splitting data include ID3, C4.5, and CART.